MusaadAlruwaili/MusaadAlruwaili.github.io/README.md

 The first live submission may trigger a FormSubmit activation email.
 Confirm that email so future messages are delivered.
 If the form service rejects a message, the page shows a direct email fallback.

-## AdSense Resubmission Notes

-- Upload all files directly into the repository root, not inside an extra folder.
-- Confirm `https://musaadalruwaili.github.io/ads.txt` is still reachable after upload.
-- Confirm the live homepage no longer shows the old visitor counter or outdated contact button text.
-- Confirm the contact form can submit after the FormSubmit activation email is approved.
-- After the updated site is live, return to AdSense, tick `I confirm I have fixed the issues`, and request review.

-## Future Maintenance

-- Add new original engineering articles regularly.
-- Add downloadable templates or code files only when they are complete and useful.
-- Update domain settings if using a custom domain.